 Under Spruance’s command, moreover, was TG50.9 comprising the battleships Iowa and New Jersey, heavy cruisers Minneapolis and New Orleans, light carrier Cowpens (see above), and destroyers Izard, Charrette, Burns and Bradford.

 'Hailstone' began early on 17 February with an attack on the 365 Japanese aircraft at Truk using fighters from the five fleet carriers, while the aircraft of the light carriers operated against shipping.
-Toward nightfall on 17 February the Japanese counterattacked with seven Nakajima B5N 'Kate' torpedo-bombers.
+Toward the fall of night on 17 February the Japanese counterattacked with seven Nakajima B5N 'Kate' single-engined torpedo-bombers.
 These achieved one torpedo hit on Intrepid, which returned to Majuro with Cabot, two cruisers and four destroyers.
 Another Japanese air attack slightly damaged the battleship Iowa with a single bomb hit.

 On 18 February the aircraft of the remaining fleet carriers attacked shipping targets: 1,250 sorties were flown and 400 tons of bombs were dropped.
 As noted above, however, the heavy units of the Combined Fleet had recently transferred to Singapore, so only a small number of warships and numerous auxiliaries were sunk in the lagoon, which never again regained its importance as a Japanese base.